3sIT/k8scheck/docs/examples.rst

-In this case, the error message isn't too bad, but if we wanted more context, we could run tests with kubetest at log level "info" (or, for lots of context at log level "debug".
+In this case, the error message isn't too bad, but if we wanted more context, we could run tests with k8scheck at log level "info" (or, for lots of context at log level "debug".
 Debug output is omitted here for brevity).

 .. code-block:: console